What is logistic regression?

 Dataset for logistic regression

 The example treated here is a marketing case where we want to detect if customers are likely to renew their subscription for an online sports information service.
-An Excel sheet with both the data and the results can be downloaded by clicking here.
+An Excel sheet with both the data and the results can be downloaded by clicking on the button below:

 The data show a sample of 60 users, with their age category, the average number of pages viewed per week, and the number of pages viewed during the previous week.
 These users have been offered the possibility of renewing their subscription, which is expiring in two weeks.
 Our goal is to understand why some renewed their subscription and others did not.